bitcoincore-dev/escrow-core/README.md

 }
 ```

-Each signature is signed using the sighash flag ANYONECANPAY, thus the deposit may be included with any combination of other inputs used to fund the contract.
-Once all deposits and covenant packages have been collected for a given contract (and verified by the agent), the contract is considered live and executable.
+Each signature is signed using the sighash flag ANYONECANPAY, allowing each deposit to be included among any combination of other inputs used by the contract.
+Once all deposits and covenants have been collected for a given contract (and verified by the agent), the contract is considered live and executable.

 ## Signatures and Signing Devices